ywbae/furima_28863/README.md

 - belongs_to :users
 - has_many :item-image
-- has_many :item-category
+- has_many :category
-- has_many :item-sales-status
+- has_many :sales-status
-- has_many :item-shipping-fee
+- has_many :shipping-fee
-- has_many :item-prefecture
+- has_many :prefecture
-- has_many :item-scheduled
+- has_many :scheduled
 - has_many :comments